Nutanix-APJ/NHT/diyfoundation/diyfoundation.rst

 .. image:: images/image102.png

-Record your NODE A BMC MAC address ( in above example , it is **ac:1f:6b:1e:95:eb** )
+Record your NODE A/B/C BMC MAC address ( in above example , it is **ac:1f:6b:1e:95:eb** )

-Doing the same with your other 2 nodes, and record all 3 BMC MAC addresses.
+Doing the same with your other 2 nodes B/C, access Node B and C IPMI through IP 10.42.xx.34/35 with ADMIN/ADMIN, record all 3 BMC MAC addresses.